ashankshah/ashankshah/README.md

 Created and deployed an **AI-powered marketing content generator** for fund managers, automating the creation of compliant emails, investment summaries, and one-pagers.
 - Implemented a **structured output Agentic GPT workflow** using **Python** and **FastAPI**.

 > *Note: The codebases for the above projects are not public due to corporate policies.
-Recruiters may reach out to learn more about the tech stack and implementation details.*
+Recruiters, feel free to reach out to learn more about the tech stack and implementation details.*

 ---
 ## 🔬 Research